By Mike Price, IDX Trainer / Content Specialist

 It’s one of the three elements I refer to as the content foundation of a real estate website.
 Today’s IDX tools go way beyond providing a way for your prospects and clients to search the MLS.
 Whether you’re a brand new agent starting out, or a practiced agent looking to grow your business, there is a myriad of marketing options and tools at your fingertips that give you the same power as any big-ticket agent, broker, or portal site.

 In this article, I am sharing a few time and expert-tested do’s and don’ts when it comes to crafting a winning web strategy.

-We are going to be providing each and every user of Flexmls with an all-new lineup of training and support content this year and we want you to be among the first to know about them.
+We are going to be providing each user of Flexmls with an all-new lineup of training and support content this year, and we want you to be among the first to know about them.

-If you’re considering upgrading or establishing a new IDX solution you owe it to yourself to see them in live action, use the form below to get a quick consultation and live demonstration based on your goals and budget it’s Fast, Smart & Easy!
-We have a team of IDX specialists that can get you an open spot on our calendar that is convenient to you.
+If you’re considering upgrading or establishing a new IDX solution, you owe it to yourself to see them in live-action.
+Use the form below to get a quick consultation and live demonstration based on your goals and budget it’s Fast, Smart & Easy!
+We have a team of IDX specialists that can get you an open spot on our calendar that is convenient for you.

 Don’t forget the content foundation of your site.
 1.IDX Search, 2.Home Values/Market Conditions & 3.Community/Neighborhood Content.